 - Flexible goal: Most likely, you will not need to change your goal, but if you need to, you can on IFundWomen.

-- We offer professional video and creative production services to help you tell your story
+- We offer professional video to help you tell your story.

 - Monthly Pay-It-Forward Grants: 20% of revenue from standard fees get reinvested into live campaigns on the site.

 - Access to exclusive Slack network with IFundWomen Coaches and our crew of supportive entrepreneurs who are crowdfunding alongside you.